chiachunho1997/botnana-book/en-us/javascript-api.md

         console.log("dout 1 of slave 2 is " + value);
     });

-To process the event once, use `once`. e.g.
+To only process the event once, use `once`. e.g.
-//如果只處理一次事件，使用 `once`。例如：

     botnana.once("dout.2.1", function (value) {
         console.log("dout 1 of slave 2 is " + value);
     });

 Or use `times` to specify the number of times to process the event. e.g.
- //也可以使用 times 指定處理事件的次數。例如：

     botnana.times("dout.2.1", function (value) {
         console.log("dout 1 of slave 2 is " + value);